Khosrow I: War with the Byzantine Empire, 572–591

 In 573, Khosrow sent an army under Adarmahan to invade Syria, while he himself along with the three Mihranid military officers Izadgushasp, Fariburz and Bahram Chobin led an army towards Dara, where they captured the city after four months, while Adarmahan sacked several cities in Syria, which included Apamea.
 Justin reportedly lost his mind after these Byzantine disasters, and abdicated.

-He was succeeded by Tiberius, a high-ranking military officer in 578.
+Justin II was succeeded by Tiberius, a high-ranking military officer in 578.
 Khosrow invaded Armenia once again feeling that he had the upper hand, and was initially successful.
 Soon after, the tables turned and the Byzantines gained a lot of local support.
 This made the Sasanians attempt another truce.
 However, sometime later, Khosrow, with an army consisting of 12,000 Iranian soldiers including a combined of Sabir-Arab soldiers numbering 8,000 sent by his allies, ravaged the places around Resaina and Constantia in Syria, thus turning the tables once more.
 During the same time, one of Khosrow's chief generals, Tamkhosrau, managed to trick Maurice by faking an invasion of Theodosiopolis, and then plundered the countryside of Martyropolis and Amida.

-However, the tables of the war quickly turned again when the newly appointed Byzantine supreme-commander Maurice entered the field and captured many Sasanian settlements.
+However, the tables of the war quickly turned again when the newly appointed Byzantine supreme-commander Maurice initiated a series of Campaigns and captured many Sasanian settlements.
 The revolt came to an end when Khosrow gave amnesty to Armenia and brought them back into the Sasanian empire.
 Peace negotiations were once again brought back up, but abruptly ended with the death of Khosrow in 579, who was succeeded by his son Hormizd IV.